Omegaconstant/u-net_for_image-segmentation/README.md

 - pillow 8.0.1+

 ## Results
-The model achieved an F1 score of more than 0.9 on the test set
+The model achieved an F1 score of more than 0.9 on the test set.

+## References
+[1] Olaf Ronneberger, Philipp Fischer, and Thomas Brox.
+"U-Net: Convolutional Networks for Biomedical Image Segmentation."
+2015.
+[2] Fetal Head UltraSound Dataset For Image Segment, Kaggle.
+[Link](https://www.kaggle.com/datasets/ankit8467/fetal-head-ultrasound-dataset-for-image-segment)